riccardobarbatti/next-chat-frontend/README.md

 # Chat App
-A basic Chat App made using NextJS and Typescript.
+A basic Chat Front-end made using NextJS, Typescript and CSS.
 - Generate Users and Messages

 ## Demo